You have no items in your shopping cart.

-According to non-profit research institute Frost & Sullivan, vitamin E in cosmetics only made up for 2% of the total volume in 2005, but is on its way to further growth in the cosmetic market due to its complex protective functions.
-It’s also been touted as an acne scar and wound healer for years, and yet, one study claims that it can do more detriment to the healing of a scar than when left to the body’s own devices.
+According to non-profit research institute Frost & Sullivan, vitamin E in cosmetics accounted for only 2% of the total volume in 2005, but vitamin E is on its way to further growth in the cosmetic market due to its complex protective functions.
+Vitamin E has also been touted as an acne scar and wound healer for years, and yet, one study claims that it can do more detriment to the healing of a scar than when the body is left to its own devices.
 Shocked?
 So was I.

 Here are a number of other things I learned:

-A 2005 Journal of Cosmetic Dermatology article gives the application of topical vitamin E credit for reducing erythema, sunburn cells and chronic UV-B-induced skin damage, which is more effective than the oral dosage.
+A 2005 Journal of Cosmetic Dermatology article gives the application of topical vitamin E credit for reducing erythema, sunburn cells and chronic UV-B-induced skin damage.
+Topical vitamin E for skin was more effective than the oral dosage.
 Combinations of vitamins C and E together make an even better case for photoprotective effects.

 Experimental evidence suggests that topical vitamin E has antitumorigenic, photoprotective, and skin barrier stabilizing properties.
 Vitamin E is supposed to reduce the formation of free radicals upon skin exposure to UVA rays and other sources of skin stress, while increasing the efficacy of active sunscreen ingredients.
 Several studies indicate that mixed tocopherols are more effective than alpha tocopherol in quenching free radicals.